 This will then connect to any sockets or lighting required within your shed.
 The wiring is best attached and tucked neatly on the framing of the shed.
 It should not be attached to the walls of the shed as you can pierce through to the exterior of the building which allows moisture to come in causing both an electrical hazard and a timber hazard – excessive moisture = rot.

 Traditional sockets can be used within your shed – they must be attached to an additional piece of wood attached to the framing.
 They should not be directly attached to the wall.

 Once you have all your required elements in – voila – you have a fully powered shed or summerhouse.

-Additionally to this – if you have a lined and insulated shed.
-There are more layers to play with meaning all wiring can be hidden under the layers.
+Additionally to this – if you have a lined and insulated shed there are more layers to play with, meaning all wiring can be hidden under the layers.
 This should always be done by an electrician to meet safety regulations.

 If you have ordered a shed or summerhouse from us – we always create a gap between the delivery and assembly of your building and the lining and insulation job.
 Typically a week’s gap.
-This allows for you to organise for your electrician to place eclectic access and wiring in the right places before we add the final layers.
+This allows you to organise for your electrician to place electrical access and wiring in the right places before we add the final layers.

 Should I get an electrician to add electrics to my shed or summerhouse?

 You might be thinking, maybe I can save a little cash; do a cheeky wee DIY job.
 ALWAYS get a qualified electrician.
 It’s their job, they know what they’re doing, they do it well and they follow the safety regulations to ensure everything is safe and fitted in the correct places.